Community Clinic Open Wednesday and Thursday 9:00 am to 4:00 pm

 The Fee Schedule is posted as a guide while budgeting for your pet's appointment.
 Please be advised that fees may change due to cost increases beyond our control.
 We endeavor to make veterinary services accessible to all pet owners.

 Our fees are set at the lowest possible rate so we can deliver services to most pet owners in the community.
-If you are still unable to pay our low fees, please ask about payment plans or the availability of grant money.
 Our goal is to help you care for your pet.
 If grant funds are available, you'll be asked to meet the low-income qualifiers as described.

 Preventative Care Tips

-Open Sat. by appointment only for grooming General Operations Closed: Saturday and Sunday
+Open Sat. by appointment only for grooming.
+General Operations Closed: Sat. and Sun.